Best Bars in Louisville

 950 Barret Ave.

-Set in a former filling station, Shop Bar is one of the more interest places to stop in for a drink.
+Set in a former filling station, Shop Bar is one of the more interesting places to stop in for a drink.
 It’s part bar, part miniature gallery that sells items ranging from locally-crafted art to vintage clothing.
 In what used to be the station’s garage area, you’ll find a rustic bar offering original cocktails, and where gas pumps once resided is now a lush patio garden space.
 Grab an Alexander Old Fashioned and bring your friends.

 12017 Shelbyville Road